PRP's Gallium Scan Service Information

-A gallium scan is used to detect inflammation in tissue.
-This can be an indication for infection or tumours.
+A gallium scan is used to detect inflammation in the body.
+This can be an indication for infection or some tumours.
 It is often used to assess the presence of bone or soft tissue infection.
-This test can also be used to assess and monitor patients with Lymphoma.

 Please advise us beforehand